paul-hammant/tbd/content/continuous-integration/index.md

 CI as we know it today, was defined by Kent Beck, as one of the practices he included in "Extreme Programming"{{< ext url="https://en.wikipedia.org/wiki/Extreme_programming" >}}
-in the mid nineties.
+in the mid-nineties.
 Certainly in 1996, on the famous Chrysler Comprehensive Compensation System project{{< ext url="https://en.wikipedia.org/wiki/Chrysler_Comprehensive_Compensation_System" >}} Kent had all developers experiencing and enjoying the methodology - including the continuous integration aspect.
 The language for that project was Smalltalk and the single integration point was a Smalltalk image